Die Suidwes-Afrikaner: History

 Die Suidwes-Afrikaner endured longer as an opposition UP mouthpiece than any Afrikaans-language UP paper in South Africa.
 The growth in popularity of Die Suidwester (the NP newspaper) so overwhelmed its competitor in readership that the UP paper stopped publishing in 1976.
-At the end of 1977, Die Republikein emerged under editor Jan Spies as a competitor to Die Suidwester, which won the battle on December 21, 1990, when Republikein was forced to change from daily to twice-weekly and ultimately weekly publication.
+At the end of 1977, Die Republikein emerged under editor Jan Spies as a competitor to Die Suidwester, which won the battle on December 21, 1990, when Die Suidwester was forced to change from daily to twice-weekly and ultimately weekly publication.